RoboJackets/apiary/docs/officers/payments/accept.rst

 #.
 Under the :guilabel:`Other` header in the left sidebar, click :guilabel:`Users`.
 #.
 Search for the member using the search box under the :guilabel:`Users` header, then select the user from the results.
 #.
 To record a payment for dues, scroll to the :guilabel:`Dues Transactions` heading.
-   To record a payment for travel, scroll to the :guilabel:`Travel Assignments` heading.
+   To record a payment for a trip fee, scroll to the :guilabel:`Trip Assignments` heading.
 #.
-Select an existing dues transaction or travel assignment from the list.
+Select an existing :ref:`dues transaction <Dues transaction>` or :ref:`trip assignment <Trip assignment>` from the list.
-   **Don't click** :guilabel:`Create Dues Transaction` or :guilabel:`Create Travel Assignment`.
+   **Don't click** :guilabel:`Create Dues Transaction` or :guilabel:`Create Trip Assignment`.

    .. vale Google.Parens = NO

    #.
 If the member doesn't have an existing **dues transaction** for the dues package they want to pay for, they need to update their selected dues package (labeled :guilabel:`Dues Term`) in the member-facing UI.
    #.
-If the member doesn't have an existing **travel assignment** for the travel they want to pay for, the primary contact for the travel must create the assignment.
+If the member doesn't have an existing **trip assignment** for the trip they want to pay for, the primary contact for the trip must create the assignment.

 #.
-Click the Actions menu (three dots |actionsmenu|) to the right of the :guilabel:`Travel Assignment Details` or :guilabel:`Dues Transaction Details` header, then choose the option for the payment method you want to record.
+Click the Actions menu (three dots |actionsmenu|) to the right of the :guilabel:`Trip Assignment Details` or :guilabel:`Dues Transaction Details` header, then choose the option for the payment method you want to record.
 #.
 Depending on the payment method, you will see a popup to provide information about the payment.
 #.
 When you're done, click the blue button at the bottom of the popup to record the payment.
 #.
 For cash and check payments, Apiary will send a receipt to the member's Georgia Tech email address.